lumail/lumail/README.md

      # apt-get install libncurses-dev liblua5.1-0-dev lua5.1 libmimetic-dev

-> There are find [binary packages for Debian GNU/linux](http://packages.steve.org.uk/lumail/), compiled by the author.
+> There are [binary packages for Debian GNU/linux](http://packages.steve.org.uk/lumail/), compiled by the author.

 Although we might become more complex in the future the code currently builds via a simple `Makefile`, and running `make` with no arguments should be sufficient.